pollfish/docs/unity.md

 > **Note:** Be careful to replace your previous project when you build for iOS otherwise frameworks will be added more than once if you choose to append.

+- **Assets/PlayServicesResolver** – Files to help with Goolge Play services Setup

 **If you target Android** ![alt text](https://storage.googleapis.com/pollfish-images/android-icon.png)

-* **PlayServicesResolver** folder is that allows to automatically add Google Play Services in your Android project from Unity menu.
+* **PlayServicesResolver** folder contains files to allow automatically add Google Play Services in your Android project from Unity menu.

 > **Note:** Please have in mind that in order to use Pollfish you have to include Google Play Services in your Unity project.
-You can do that easily do that by selecting **File** and then **Pollfish – Setup Android dependencies**.
+You can do that easily do that by selecting **File** and then **Assets – Google Play Services - Resolve Client Jars**.
 If you do not have Google Play Services you can install them through Android SDK Manager.

 ![alt text](https://storage.googleapis.com/pollfish-images/services_assets.png)![alt text](https://storage.googleapis.com/pollfish-images/services_menu.png)